 Research

-Restricting Video Games in China: Effects on Time Use, Educational Achievement, and Health Revise and resubmit
+Restricting Video Games in China: Effects on Time Use, Educational Achievement, and Health Journal of Development Economics, 103812 (2026)

 Abstract